 This hardcoded list of ToDo items gives you a list that you can work with to display the ToDo item list.
 To do this, let's create a new Razor Page called TodoItems.cshtml.
 The tooling in Visual Studio currently doesn't work for this, so the easiest is to simply copy one of the existing pages, as shown in Listing 2.

 There's a lot happening in this code, so let’s break down some of the highlights.
-The core bit of code deals with displaying a list of items and the code uses @foreach(var todo in todoItems) to do it.
+The core bit of code deals with displaying a list of items and the code uses @foreach(var todo in todoItems) to iterate the list.
 Note that you can use LINQ to easily filter the list or order the list as I've done here for demonstration purposes.
 Normally, I’d put the filtering and order logic probably into the “business” logic.
 More on that later.

 The page contains properties that can be treated like the component's state.
 If you only have a couple of things, you can store the state as properties here, or if you have a more complex page, it's probably a good idea to create a separate TodoListModel class and attach all of the display state there.